 Make Your New Place a Reflection of You

 One of the best things you can do when you get to your new place is to make it feel like home.
 The average apartment size in the U.S. is just under 900 square feet.
-Surprisingly, some of the biggest cities have the smallest apartments, with Seattle topping the list for tiny living spaces.
+Surprisingly, some of the biggest cities have the smallest hoboken apartments for rent, with Seattle topping the list for tiny living spaces.
 Before you even open a box, one of the easiest ways to feel more comfortable is to keep your normal routine, if possible.
 Wake up at the same time, enjoy your coffee or breakfast, go for a walk — you don’t have to change who you are just because you’re in a new place.

 But when the time comes to give your space a facelift, there are a few things you can do to make it feel more like “you.”
 First, hang artwork that speaks to you.
 If you really want to bring the urban look of the city into your living space, consider some Faith Ringgold pieces for pops of color that will get everyone’s attention.